sergejsha/edge-to-edge/README.md

 # How

+1. Remove `android:fitSystemWindows` attrobute everywhere from layouts, if present.
-1. Configure transparent colors of the status and navigation bars in `res/values/styles.xml`.
+2. Configure transparent colors of the status and navigation bars in `res/values/styles.xml`.

 ```xml
 <resources>